Piano Trio No. 2 (Schubert): Structure

 The piano trio contains four movements:

 I. Allegro

 The first movement is in sonata form.
 There is disagreement over the break-up of thematic material with one source claiming six separate units of thematic material while another source divides them into three themes each with two periods.
 There is to an extent extra thematic material during the recapitulation.
 At least one of the thematic units is based closely on the opening theme of the third movement of the earlier Piano Sonata in G major, D 894.
 The development section focuses mainly on the final theme of the exposition.

 II.
 Andante con moto

-The second movement takes an asymmetrical-double-ternary form.
-The principal theme is based on the Swedish folk song Se solen sjunker, which the composer had heard in the Fröhlich sisters' house, sung by the tenor Isak Albert Berg.
+The second movement takes an asymmetrical double ternary form.
+The principal theme is inspired by the Swedish folk song Se solen sjunker, which the composer had heard in the Fröhlich sisters' house, sung by the tenor Isak Albert Berg.

 III.
 Scherzo: Allegro moderato

 The scherzo is an animated piece in standard double ternary form.